MariaRue/continuous_random_dot_motion_task_paradigm/README.md

 ## Function calls
 Below is a list of which functions are called in which order, and by what master function (could include being called by the unmoved mover: you!)
 1.	create_stimuli: Called by you, creates stimuli (by returning two structures)
-a.	readparamtxt: reads .csv file containing parameters
+  - readparamtxt: reads .csv file containing parameters
-b.	init_task_param: input structures from create_stimuli, returns both after modification
+  - init_task_param: input structures from create_stimuli, returns both after modification
-c.	metpixperdeg: transforms visual degrees into pixels
+  - metpixperdeg: transforms visual degrees into pixels
-d.	calculate_epoch_lengths: calculates lengths of (and assigns each frame to) incoherent and coherent motion in a block
+  - calculate_epoch_lengths: calculates lengths of (and assigns each frame to) incoherent and coherent motion in a block
-e.	init_stimulus: returns sequences of x-y dot positions (for either type of trial) in S structure
+  - init_stimulus: returns sequences of x-y dot positions (for either type of trial) in S structure
-f.	move_dots: calculates and returns matrix of x-y positions for *each dot* in *every frame*
+  - move_dots: calculates and returns matrix of x-y positions for *each dot* in *every frame*
-i.	calculate_coherence_vec: calculates a ‘coherence vector’, a vector with length F (passed in as a frame number, e.g.
+  - calculate_coherence_vec: calculates a ‘coherence vector’, a vector with length F (passed in as a frame number, e.g.
 2.	rdk_continuous_motion
-a.
-EITHER discrete_rdk_trials_training (runs a discrete-trials task, for training)
+  - EITHER discrete_rdk_trials_training (runs a discrete-trials task, for training)
-i.
-PMF_RT_Plots: plots psychometric functions ii.	process_PMF_data: calculates statistics required for plots
+    - PMF_RT_Plots: plots psychometric functions
+    - process_PMF_data: calculates statistics required for plots
 1. EITHER cum_Gauss_PMF: calculates cumulative Gaussian values at each x-range value for plotting later on,
 2. OR logist_PMF: calculates fitted PMF for each point in x-range
-b.
-OR present_rdk (runs a continuous-trials task)
+  - OR present_rdk (runs a continuous-trials task)
-i.	recalculate_xy_position: recalcs random dot positions after a response during a coherent motion period for the remainder of the period
+    - recalculate_xy_position: recalcs random dot positions after a response during a coherent motion period for the remainder of the period

 ANALYSIS SCRIPTS
 Name	Result
 AR_analyse_ratios()	Returns proportion correct responses (right and left presses) per coherence, proportion misses (right and left sides) per coherence, and both of these collapsed over sides (i.e. per absolute coherence) , all per condition